zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/hybrid-search.md

 ["['id: 844, distance: 0.006047376897186041, entity: {}', 'id: 876, distance: 0.006422005593776703, entity: {}']"]
 ```

-Since `limit=2` is specified in the Hybrid Search, Zilliz will rerank the four search results from step 3 and ultimately return only the top 2 most similar search results.
+Since `limit=2` is specified in the Hybrid Search, Zilliz Cloud will rerank the four search results from step 3 and ultimately return only the top 2 most similar search results.